unravellingtechnologies/kilt/docs/plugins.md

 ## Dotfiles Plugin

-The Dotfiles Plugin is the core plugin for managing dotfile synchronization.
+The Dotfiles Plugin is the core plugin for managing dotfile synchronisation.
 It creates symlinks from your dotfiles repository to your home directory.

 ### Features